Georgia Divorce Steps

 • Assume that the family unit is not broken.
 In this case, visitation rights are not granted to the grandparents

-• The parent or legal guardian must be able to show cause for the alteration
+• The parent or legal guardian must be able to show cause for an alteration

-• The parent or legal guardian can petition the court only once every 2 years
+• The parent or legal guardian can file a petition in the court only once every 2 years

 Georgia Divorce Steps post service

-Consider a situation in which a Respondent has been served the divorce documents.
-This Respondent should take the following steps.
+If we consider a situation in which a Respondent has been served the divorce documents,then the following steps should be taken by such Respondent:

 • The Respondent must immediately contact a divorce lawyer